zeinabourhane/zeinabourhane.github.io/conferences.md

 **2022**. **P**: Vertical organisation of microbial communities in Salineta hypersaline wetland, Spain.
 International Society for Microbial Ecology (ISME18), Belgrade, SERBIA.

 **2022**. **OP**: Microbial diversity alteration reveals biomarkers of contamination in soil-river-lake continuum.
-International Conference: Science and Research in, for and with UNESCO Biosphere Reserves, Eberswalde, GERMANY.
+International Conference: Science and Research in, for and with UNESCO Biosphere Reserves, Eberswalde, GERMANY. 👉 [See more details](https://www.facebook.com/photo/?fbid=10220376892628172&set=a.10218179401692272)

 **2021**. **OP**: Role of microbial diversity alterations in revealing biomarkers of contamination in soil-river-lake continuum.
 EcotoxicoMic, FRANCE.